sourander/doc-flesh/README.md

 * Need to run `uv lock --upgrade` in all repositories.
 * Need to render the `siteinfo.json` file for a new repository.

+All files written by this tool are made **read-only** to give the user a hint that they are externally managed.

 ## Configuration